 Spray parks:

-Rocky Point Park, Easthill Park, and Ailsa Park
+Rocky Point Park, Easthill Park (closed for the 2024 season), and Ailsa Park

 Yes – available during regular hours (visit our Parks page for hours of operation)